ykhdzr/DesignPattern/README.md

 1. Make an interface simpler
 2. Hides complexity of large interfaces communication
 3. Wrapping 1ONE-to-more ADAPTEE
-4. Encapsulate susbystem classes
+4. Encapsulate subsystem classes

 #9.
 Template method Pattern (B)
 Key Points :

-1. Defines step of alghoritm, allow subclasses handle one-or-more steps
+1. Defines step of algorithm, allow subclasses handle one-or-more steps
 2. First step is to generalize the algorithm step
-3. Keeping the step of alghoritm in one place
+3. Keeping the step of algorithm in one place
-4. Hook method used when part of alghoritm is optional
+4. Hook method used when part of algorithm is optional
 5. Adhere Hollywood Principle, subclasses never called the abstract class method directly without being CALLED first
-6. Somehow often consider as the same as Strategy, but NOT really, Strategy *define family of alghoritm and make them interchangeable through object composition*, while Template method *define the outline of alghoritm*
+6. Somehow often consider as the same as Strategy, but NOT really, Strategy *define family of algorithm and make them interchangeable through object composition*, while Template method *define the outline of alghoritm*

 #10.
 Iterator Pattern (B)
 Key Points :